nataraj2/VTKBinaryWriter/README.md

 make -j4
 mpirun -np <nprocs> vtk_driver
 ```
 This writes a binary vtk file - `grid.vtk` with the mesh and one scalar field.
+An example with `mpirun -np 128 vtk_driver` for `128x128x128` is shown in the image
+below.

 ## Notes
 1. To demonstrate the parallelization, the domain is decomposed only in the z-direction.